 Do you know your reader, really?
 Do you know what your reader likes, dislikes or gravitates to when it comes to your specific market?

-As I mentioned earlier readers are pretty particular, when it comes to the books and genres they gravitate to very specific book genres.
+As I mentioned earlier readers are pretty particular, when it comes to the books and genres they gravitate to.
 The importance of knowing the “look” your reader gravitates to, as well as book specifics will be key to selling more books and acing your book discovery.

 One way to get to know your reader is to read a lot in your genre.
 Get to know other books and authors is a good way to knowing your reader, too.
 As well, check out some top best-selling authors in your market and look at their also-boughts on Amazon.
 This will help you dig into your genre even further and maximize book sales.